 - Cahill Iron Works was a foundry in Chattanooga, Tennessee, founded in 1875.

 - John told me about the “collector’s tent” that Lodge sponsored in 2017 for the first time at the annual cornbread festival in South Pittsburg.
-He would like to see that concept expanded and formalized into a Lodge-sanctioned collector’s club.
+He wants to see that concept expanded and formalized into a Lodge-sanctioned collector’s club.